Lindsay Rock Tops Rock climbing82 routes in crag

 Good quality rock with mostly single pitch routes.
 Unfortunately retro bolted into anodyne sports routes, a situation that won't last.

-A ten minute walk over a bare alpine plateau takes you to Mt Lindesay's cliff edge, where most of the climbs are concentrated aroud the look-out.
+A ten minute walk over a bare alpine plateau takes you to Lindesay Rock Tops cliff edge, where most of the climbs are concentrated around the look-out.
 Confusingly, there are two peaks by the name of Mt.
 Lind(e)say in the park.
 This one is the easily accessible one.

-<1 km on easy terrain.
-Walk along the track towards Mt.
-Lindesay.
-Follow the yellow reflectors about halfway across the alpine plateau and then head left down a gulley or sloped terrain.
+800m on easy terrain.
+Walk along the track towards Lindesay Rock Tops.
+Follow the yellow reflectors about halfway across the Rock Tops and down depression in the rock top.
+As you start to come up the depression head left following the cairns down sloped terrain.
 When you see two small pinnacles, you've arrived at the start.
-The north wall consists of routes from Salad Days to night Moves.
+The north wall consists of routes from Salad Days to Night Moves.
 The wall the changes direction and becomes the East wall which runs all the way down to the striking corner of Beat on The Brat.

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)

-Check out what is happening in Mt Lindesay.
+Check out what is happening in Lindsay Rock Tops.